-Although he was still of dimensions such that his partially trimmed toenails could be comfortably tucked inside the one-piece pajamas enveloping him, feet and all, our wayward pilgrim recalls finally being unable to make himself any smaller in the chair.
+Although he was still of dimensions such that his partially trimmed to enails could be comfortably tucked (feet and all) inside the one-piece pajamas enveloping him, Peter B-as-in-boy-O-double-FF-as-in-Frank-E-Y recalled finally being unable to make himself any smaller in the chair.
 While the adults discussed the issue, from time to time his mother and father turned toward him and spoke in a tone of voice he didn't quite comprehend and had not heard used on him before.
 Of course, no one bothered teasing out the truth of the matter: that deserted, stand-alone garage by the side of Bedford Road was an irresistible target for boys about five or six years of age, who should be held blameless against the lure of such entrapment!
 He waited to hear the sentence, which turned out to be some mild form of reparation he couldn't recall, the financial burden born by his indulgent folks.
 Once the affair blew over, he and his pal CD did exact some measure of revenge against the informer by picking ripened plums off the volunteer tree they had formerly used as a ladder to scale the temptress roof and pitching that rotten fruit in the direction of that nearest house.
 The missiles fell short, they ran, and that was that.
 Years later, Peter's father confessed that he had been relieved by the episode: up until then his second born had come across to him as altogether too angelic for any son of his.
 The gas station incident had confirmed that Sweet Pete was a normal growing boy!